insin/newforms/docs/validation.rst

    }

 Another approach might involve assigning the error message to one of the fields.
-In this case, let’s assign an error message to both the "subject" and "ccMyself rows in the form display::
+In this case, let's assign an error message to both the "subject" and "ccMyself rows in the form display::

    var ContactForm = forms.Form.extend({